ASL-LEX/SignLab2/readme.md

 By running these commands in separate terminal windows, you can effectively start all parts of the application and develop or test them simultaneously.
 Ensure that all parts are running smoothly to have the full application functionality available during development.

 # Current Known Issues
 The Catch trials feature (Currently in open Pull Request) has not been a complete implementation of catch trials yet, it stay as a PR for now for future improvement.
+Future improvement and expectations should discuss further with the client(SAIL) to specify.

 # Deployment
 Video Demo link: https://drive.google.com/file/d/1PyQTgFd47gEXw9En6BAXY-jn7BOZ4DoH/view?usp=drive_link